12 Cold Hardy Tropical Plants to Grow Now

 Even if you live far from the tropics, you can still enjoy the beauty and style of tropical plants

 Everyone loves the feel of the tropics.
 Palm trees swaying in the breeze.
 Exotic flowers with intoxicating aromas.
 The fragrant fruit that seems to melt in your mouth.
 But did you know you can grow cold hardy tropical plants as far north as New York State?

 By incorporating some of these cold hardy tropical plants in your garden, you can enjoy your own tropical stay-cation without leaving your backyard!

 Because cold-hardy tropical plants can be hard to find in local stores, we have included some of our favorite website sources for these plants.
-For your convenience, we have included links to some of these plants on Amazon.
-As an Amazon Associate, Home Garden and Homestead earns a small commission from qualifying purchases on Amazon.com.
-Thanks for your support!
+When you click one of our links to a recommended product, Home, Garden and Homestead will receive a small for qualifying sales.
+Thanks for supporting this website!

 Best Cold Hardy Tropical Plants for Cooler Climates

 You can’t get much more tropical than a banana tree.
 And luckily for most gardeners, there are a few varieties of this cold hardy tropical plant that can survive as far north as New England (USDA Zone 5).
 Sadly, these banana plants won’t produce edible bananas.
 But they will delight you with their broad tropical leaves and vigorous growth.

 Cold hardy tropical banana plants can grow up to 13 feet tall.
 Cut your hardy banana tree to the ground after the first frost and mulch heavily over the stumps.
 This will protect the tough “tropical” plant so it can survive temperatures below zero degrees Fahrenheit.
 Click here to Buy a Musa Basjoo Banana Tree.

 You can also find hardy banana plants at Logees.com.